 Pigeons (also known as rock doves, common pigeons, or feral pigeons) have a complicated heritage.
 The original Columba livia species was probably native to western and southern Europe, North African, and parts of southern Asia.
 The species is a genetic parent to the domestic pigeon (Columba livia domestica).
 The wild pigeons that are so ever-present today are likely feral descendants from escaped domestic pigeons, not the pure C. livia species.

 European starlings are native to the temperate regions of Europe and western Asia.
 They are thought to have reached North America due to the ill-conceived action of Eugene Schieffelin, whose organization attempted to introduce every bird species mentioned in the works of William Shakespeare into North America.
-The original 60 birds released into New York's Central Park in 1890 have since grown to more than 150 million birds across North America.
-More than a messy annoyance, pigeons are also disease carriers, capable of spreading E.coli and many other pathogens.
+The original 60 or so birds released into New York's Central Park in 1890 have since grown to more than 150 million birds across North America.
+More than a messy annoyance, pigeons are also disease carriers, capable of spreading E. coli and many other pathogens.

 Although they are not subject to uncontrolled hunting and trapping, there are at least four other non-native species of birds commonly found in North America:

 - The house finch is a purple-headed finch originally native to Mexico and a small region of the U.S. Southwest.
 It was introduced to the eastern U.S. in 1939 and is now found across all of North America.
 Their numbers are not excessive, however, and most homeowners rather enjoy these colorful and cheerful little birds that don't seem to threaten other birds.